Associate Professor of Chinese

 |Send E-mail||Office: Wright Hall 116||Phone: 585-3707|

-Sujane Wu teaches courses on traditional Chinese literature, culture and all levels of Mandarin Chinese language.
+Sujane Wu teaches courses on classical Chinese literature, culture and all levels of Mandarin Chinese language.
 Her literature and culture courses include The Culture of the Lyric in Traditional China (EAL 231), Chinese Poetry and the Other Arts (EAL 237), Chinese Travel Writing (EAL 233), a seminar on the most famous Chinese vernacular novel, Dream of the Red Chamber [Honglou meng] (EAL 360).
-This fall, she is teaching EAL 231 and a new seminar, Revising the Past in Chinese Literature and Film (EAL 360, Topic course), and in Spring 2014 she will teach CHI 351, Advanced Reading in Chinese (Topic, and EAL 233.